jaron/railgraph/README.md

 Before running the code, install the igraph and VGAM packages from the R repository.
 Then simply edit the R code to change the working directory (look for the line setwd), and run it.

+Do get in touch (contactme @ jaroncollis . com) if you've any questions.

 .

 - - -

 This is free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License](http://www.gnu.org/licenses/gpl.html).

-The graph data files and images are made available under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/deed.en_US), you are free to use and modify them for any purposes, as long as attribution as preserved and any derivative works are also unrestricted.
+The graph data files and images are made available under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/deed.en_US), you are free to use and modify them for any purpose, as long as attribution is preserved and any derivative works are also unrestricted.